walmar/ShortSprint/README.md

 * The plugin announce itself to players in chat once after connect or every round-start.
 * Typing the shortsprint command in chat displays the ShortSprint menu with settings and help for players.
 * Every player can enable/disable individually the sprint chat messages, the sprint sound and the cool down time progress bar.
 The settings will be stored in sourcemod/data/sqlite/clientprefs-sqlite.sq3 on the server.
-* Multilanguage support: English and German phrase-files are already included.
+* Multilanguage support: English, German and Russian phrase-files are already included.

 #### Installation instructions
 * Download the plugin and the translation files.
-* Copy the files to the correct folders of [SourceMod](http://www.sourcemod.net "SourceMod: Half-Life 2 Scripting").
+* Copy the files to the correct folders of [SourceMod](https://www.sourcemod.net "SourceMod: Half-Life 2 Scripting").

 #### Configuration ConVars
 * sm_shortsprint_enable (default 1)